-About Cooperative Extension
+About UGA Extension

-Your Trusted Local Source of Learning for Life
+Your Trusted Local Source

-UGA Cooperative Extension was founded in 1914 to take research-based agricultural information to the people of Georgia.
+UGA Extension was founded in 1914 to take research-based agricultural information to the people of Georgia.
 County agents and specialists throughout the state share information on issues like water quality, profitability in agribusiness, family wellness and life skills.

 County agents provide soil and water test kits and instruction, advice on safe pesticide use, provide publications and computer programs and teach consumers skills to improve Georgians quality of life.
 They are the local experts in food safety, proper eating habits, child safety and parenting.

-UGA Cooperative Extension coordinates 4-H, Georgia's largest youth program.
+UGA Extension coordinates 4-H, Georgia's largest youth program.
 Each year, almost 200,000 young Georgians participate in community projects, summer camps and conferences on today's issues while having fun and learning to work together.
 The leadership skills and responsible values they learn in 4-H last a lifetime.

 Georgians get their money's worth from UGA Extension.
 Every dollar invested in us saves taxpayers' dollars in the long run and returns $3 for every $1 invested in Georgia counties.

-UGA Cooperative Extension reaches more than 2 million Georgians through its education programs annually.
+UGA Extension reaches more than 2 million Georgians through its education programs annually.
 Millions more rely on our publications, educational news articles and public television programming for advice and information.

 In 1914, Congress established the Cooperative Extension Service to deliver information from land-grant colleges and universities to all Americans, particularly those who lacked access to formal education.